 - 30 Unlawful discrimination means direct or indirect discrimination on the basis of a Protected Attribute.
 Protected Attributes are specifically listed in anti-discrimination legislation.

 - 31 A Protected Attribute is a person's:

 - age

+breastfeeding

+- intersex status

-- breastfeeding
+- lawful sexual activity

-- disability or impairment

-- employment activity
+- employment activity status as a parent or carer

 - gender identity

+physical features

 - industrial activity

+political belief / activity

-- pregnancy
+- pregnancy sex

 - Race

+Sexual orientation

 - religious belief/ activity

-- intersex status

-- lawful sexual activity

-- marital or relationship status

-- status as a parent or carer

-- physical features

-- political belief / activity

-- sex

-- Sexual orientation
+- an expunged homosexual conviction

 - 32 A Protected Attribute also includes a person's association with someone who is identified by reference to a Protected Attribute.

 - 33 Direct discrimination occurs if a person treats another person with a Protected Attribute unfavourably because of that Protected Attribute.
 Some examples of direct discrimination are:

 - a) Not offering computer training to an older member of staff because of his age.

 - b) Excluding a member of staff from a work-related event at a pub because she is pregnant.

 - 34 Indirect discrimination occurs if a person imposes a requirement, condition or practice that disadvantages a person with a Protected Attribute and that requirement, condition or practice is not reasonable.
-Some examples of indirect discrimination are: - a) Scheduling meetings before the start of working hours when they could just as easily be scheduled at lunchtime.
-Parents who have to drop their children at school may not be able to attend - b) Holding a team building event at a sporting venue that does not permit access or participation by an employee with a disability. - 35 Unlawful discrimination can occur even if you do not intend to discriminate.
+Some examples of indirect discrimination are:

+- a) Scheduling meetings before the start of working hours when they could just as easily be scheduled at lunchtime.
+Parents who have to drop their children at school may not be able to attend.

+- b) Holding a team building event at a sporting venue that does not permit access or participation by an employee with a disability.

+- 35 Unlawful discrimination can occur even if you do not intend to discriminate.